-Dating back to ancient Times, Erzurum is one of the oldest cities of Anatolia, and the center of cultural and natural richness of the Eastern Anatolia Region.
-It is also one of the world's highest cities.
+Going back millenia, Erzurum is one of the oldest cities of Anatolia, and the center of cultural and natural richness of the Eastern Anatolian Region.
+It is Türkiyes highest city.
 The history of Erzurum is best described by the city's architectural style.
-Fortifications and the castle of the city remind of the Byzantine rule in the fifth century.
+Fortifications and the castle of the city recalls the Byzantine rule in the fifth century.

 Bearing the traces of Mustafa Kemal Atatürk and his staff, the city hosted the Erzurum Congress from July 23 to August 7, 1919.

 The famous traveler of the 17th century, Evliya Çelebi, made this remark about his travel to Erzurum: "I spent 11 months and 29 days, and never saw a day of summer there."
-Characterized by a harsh climate, Erzurum is one of the first cities in Türkiye that come to mind when it comes to winter sports.
+Characterized by a harsh climate, Erzurum is one of the leading cities in Türkiye when it comes to winter sports.

 You can have exciting new experiences and find different beauties in every season in Erzurum.
-One of the world's tallest waterfalls, Tortum Waterfall is one of the best symbols of this.
+One of the Türkiye's highest waterfalls, Tortum Waterfalls is one of the best symbols of this.
 Lake Tortum, Fairy Chimneys of Narman, and Seven Lakes of İspir attract the most visitors.